Are Your Smoke Detectors in Need of an Upgrade?

 - Happily, there are combination alarms that combine the properties of ionization and photoelectric smoke detectors.

-The National Fire Protection Association recommends putting both types of detectors in your home, whether you choose models of each of the combination.
+The National Fire Protection Association recommends putting both types of detectors in your home, whether you choose models of each of the combinations.

 Variations in Battery